Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Overview of Image Embeddings via ResNet50

 \section{Overview of Image Embeddings via ResNet50}

-The central idea of the ResNet is to exploit "partial linearity": traditional nonlinearly generated neurons are combined (or added together) with the previous layer of neurons.
+The central idea of the ResNet is to exploit ``partial linearity": traditional nonlinearly generated neurons are combined (or added together) with the previous layer of neurons.
 More specifically, a building block is to take a standard feed-forward convolutional neural network and add skip connections that bypass two (or one or several) convolution layers at a time.
 Each skipping step generates a residual block in which the convolution layers predict a residual.
 Formally each $k$-th residual block is a neural network mapping

 where $\omega$'s are matrix-valued parameters or ``weights".
-This can be seen as a special case of general neural network architecture, designed so that it is easy to learn the identity maps (or sub-maps entering the composition of the entire network).
+This can be seen as a special case of general design pattern.
 Putting together many blocks like these sequentially, we obtain the overall architecture depicted in Figure \ref{resnet}.

+Convolutional Neural Networks (CNNs) are a type of deep learning model especially effective for analyzing visual imagery.
+They work by using convolutional layers that apply filters to input data, capturing spatial hierarchies and patterns like edges, textures, and shapes.
+CNNs efficiently learn features from images, making them widely used in tasks such as image classification, object detection, and facial recognition.

-The deep feed-forward convolutional networks developed in prior work suffered through major optimization problems -- once the depth is high enough, additional layers often resulted in much higher validation and training errors.
-It was argued that this phenomenon was a result of vanishing gradients, making it difficult to optimize.
-The residual network architecture addresses this by using the residual block architecture.
-This possibility allowed high-quality training even for very deep networks.
+Initial prototypes of deep CNNs (those with many layers of neurons) were challenging to optimize: at a certain depth, additional layers often resulted in much higher validation and training errors.
+The residual network architecture addressed this by using the residual block architecture outlined above.
+This allowed for effective optimization even for very deep networks.

 Just like with text embeddings, we are not interested in the final predictions of these networks but rather in the last hidden layer, which is taken to be the image embedding.